iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

     * and hooks to CSS [http://www.w3.org/Style/CSS/].

-The visualization process Fresnel uses is described in see [TODO Figure: Fresnel vocab]).
+The visualization process Fresnel uses is described in see {# todo: Figure — Fresnel vocab #}).

 ![fresnel.png](fresnel.png)